aimeos/aimeos-docs/src/infrastructure/managing-items.md

 ## Delete items

-The last action in the life cycle of an item is to delete it from the storage if it's not needed any more.
+The last action in the life cycle of an item is to delete it from the storage if it's not needed anymore.
 Managers offer the method *delete()* for removing entries:

 ```php
 $manager->delete( $id );